0x5d/0x5d.github.io/content/posts/rfcs/rfc-template.md

 ### Detailed design
 This is where you go into the weeds, listing all the finer-grained changes that your solution requires.
 Don't be afraid to be precise and specific - the previous sections were about showing a bird's eye view of the puzzle, but this is where you show what the pieces are and how they fit together.

+### Operations
+The purpose of this section is to answer questions like "how will it be deployed?", "how will the migration look like?".
+Consider scenarios in your new solution's licecycle, such as updates, failover, scenarios where manual intervention is needed, etc.

+### Metrics
+List and describe all the metrics that will need to be monitored to check that the new feature, component, etc., is working well.

 ### Costs
 Nothing is free!
 What is the cost of implementing your proposal?